 - Guest lecturing and/or teaching an Andlinger Center energy studies (ENE) or ENE-cross-listed course, with the goal of having the course material absorbed into a permanent ENE or ENE-cross-listed course that will ensure sustained benefit for Princeton students.
 Note that all teaching appointments require approval by the Office of the Dean of the Faculty.

-Successful applicants can come from a variety of backgrounds, including industry, government, academia, and/or non-governmental organizations, with the key qualification being demonstrated in-depth expertise in energy and environmental issues.
+Successful candidates can come from a variety of backgrounds, including industry, government, academia, and/or non-governmental organizations, with the key qualification being demonstrated in-depth expertise in energy and environmental issues.

-Visitors are not required to teach, but they may seek to teach an approved course in their area of expertise or guest lecture in Andlinger Center courses under course code ENE, or in ENE cross-listed undergraduate and graduate courses taught by Princeton faculty.
+Visiting fellows are not required to teach, but they may seek to teach an approved course in their area of expertise or guest lecture in Andlinger Center undergraduate and graduate courses taught by Princeton faculty.

 - Applicants must submit the following materials: